How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 L. Score and H. Score: The low score and high score work together to filter the results based on score prediction.
 The L. Score entered must be less than the H. Score.
 After entering your desired score prediction range, click the View button to see the result.

-Export To Excel: To export the list of scan results to Excel, click on the ‘Action‘ dropdown button and select “Export To Excel”
+Export To Excel: To export the list of scan results to Excel, click on the ‘Action‘ dropdown button and select “Export To Excel.”

 The data representation of the columns is explained below;